open-component-model/ocm/docs/reference/ocm_add_sources.md

   Options used to configure fields: <code>--inputCompress</code>, <code>--inputPath</code>, <code>--mediaType</code>

+- Input type <code>Git</code>

+  The repository type allows accessing an arbitrary git repository using the manifest annotation <code>software.ocm/component-version</code>.
+  The ref can be used to further specify the branch or tag to checkout, otherwise the remote HEAD is used.

+  This blob type specification supports the following fields:
+  - **<code>repository</code>** *string*

+    This REQUIRED property describes the URL of the git repository to access.
+All git URL formats are supported.

+  - **<code>ref</code>** *string*

+    This OPTIONAL property can be used to specify the remote branch or tag to checkout (commonly called ref).
+    If not set, the default HEAD (remotes/origin/HEAD) of the remote is used.

+  - **<code>commit</code>** *string*

+    This OPTIONAL property can be used to specify the commit hash to checkout.
+    If not set, the default HEAD of the ref is used.

+  Options used to configure fields: <code>--inputRepository</code>, <code>--inputVersion</code>

 - Input type <code>Helm</code>

   The path must denote an helm chart archive or directory